Department of Health

 Timeline

-The trial will run for 12-months.
-It will start when the germicidal ultraviolet lights in the intervention group are all turned on.
-The lights will then operate day and night for the following 12 months.
+The trial will run for 12-months from 15 November 2024 when the germicidal ultraviolet lights in the intervention group were all turned on.
+The lights operate day and night for the 12 month period.

 Data collection